franziskuskiefer/pq-tls-draft/draft-kiefer-pq-tls.md

 The security of the described key exchange relies on the security, in particular the collision resistence, of the used key-derivation function.
 TLS 1.3 uses HKDF as defined in {{RFC5869}} as key-derivation function.
-It is therefore important the hash function used in HKDF is collision-resistant.
+It is therefore important that the hash function used in HKDF is collision-resistant.
 With these assumptions ECDHE-SIDH is at least as secure as the used ECDHE.

 # IANA Considerations